ryqoh1/cs1302-omega/README.rst

    :External API Tool:
       For an **External API Tool**, this means that your app integrates two or more external RESTful JSON APIs based on user input and combines the responses in some meaningful / interesting way.
-It also means that users can do whatever it is you say your app can do in the description that you provide for your app as part of Deadline 3.
+Combining responses means that the response from one API should be used (at least in part) to query the second API.
+Your application must automate the process of connecting two different APIs for a single purpose.
+Failure to meet this requirement will result in a grade of 0 for this category.
+If you have questions about whether or not your idea is sufficient, please discuss it with an instructor.

    :Arcade Game:
       For an **Arcade Game**, this means that the visuals and game mechanics are easily recognizable and consistent with traditional implementations of the game you chose, and that you utilized either keyboard event handlers or mouse event handlers that aren't related to one or more buttons.
-It also means that users can do whatever it is you say your app can do in the description that you provide for your app as part of Deadline 3.
+Failure to meet this requirement will result in a grade of 0 for this category.
+If you have questions about whether or not your idea is sufficient, please discuss it with an instructor.

 Multiple Uses per Execution (10 points)
    After the application is started,